Best Quarterbacks in New York Giants History

 - Inducted into the Giants Ring of Honor in 2010

 Like Simms and Conerly, Elisha Nelson “Eli” Manning began his pro football career with the Giants.
-The 2019 season was his 16th year with New York, and it is highly likely that he will retire as a lifelong Giant.
-As of this writing, he has played quarterback for the Giants in 248 regular-season and playoff games, by far the most in Giants history.
+After spending his entire 16-year career with New York, he announced his retirement in January 2020.
+He played quarterback for the Giants in 248 regular-season and playoff games, by far the most in Giants history.

 Manning played college football at Conerly's alma mater, Ole Miss.
 He won numerous awards and honors for his outstanding play, including the Maxwell Award for the nation’s top player.
 In light of his subsequent career with the Giants, it is especially interesting that Manning was a two-time winner of the Conerly Trophy for Mississippi’s best college player.

 The San Diego Chargers drafted Manning with the first overall pick in the 2004 NFL Draft.
 However, Manning had made it clear that he would not play for the Chargers, so the Chargers traded him to the Giants in exchange for the Giants’ first-round pick, Philip Rivers.

 The Giants’ primary quarterback in 2004 was future Hall of Famer Kurt Warner, who was making a one-year stop with the Giants after six years with the St. Louis Rams and before five with the Arizona Cardinals.
 Manning started for the first time in the Giants’ tenth game of the season, on November 21, 2004, against the Atlanta Falcons.
 Although the Giants lost the game, Manning was impressive as he engineered two long scoring drives and threw his first touchdown.
 Manning started for the rest of the season, but the Giants’ record in his seven starts was only 1-6-0.